 |A dagger with a handle studded with precious stones|

 |Gold cup and saucer!|

 |Diamond studded cups to hold qahwa or coffee decoction|

 |Gold tiffin box studded with diamonds!
 And the qahwa cups.|

 The Nizam's walking sticks, with handles profusely decorated with precious stones and pearls.
 The huge pearl on the handle on the right is said to be the world's biggest pearl.
 It's natural shape resembles that of a woman.

-The museum is quite small, and it took us less than an hour to see everything.
-It isn't like Salar Jung museum or Chowmahalla Palace in the vastness of its collection, but it offers a tantalizing glimpse into the opulence and elegance of the past.
+The museum is quite small, but it gives you a glimpse into the opulence and elegance of the past.
 All the gold, silver, diamonds, pearls and ivory make you come out feeling like you just took a tour of Bellatrix Lastrange's vault :)